MansMeg/ada_code/README.md

 data(package = "ada")
 ```

-The real polling data comes both as an original dataset, and a curated
+The real polling data comes both as an original dataset and a curated
 dataset that has been curated to be internally consistent.
 See
-`rpackage/data-raw` for details exactly on how the curation has been
+`rpackage/data-raw` for details on how the curation has been conducted.
-conducted.
-Every file without suffix `_functions` will create the
+Every file without suffix `_functions` will create the datasets stored
-datasets stored in the R-package.
+in the R-package.

 Documentation on each dataset can be found in the R package docs or in
 `rpackage/R/docs_data.R`.

-To simplify modeling we can also simulate polls data.
-This can be done
+To simplify modelling, we can also simulate polls data.
+Simulation can
-using `simulate_polls()` as follows.
+be done using `simulate_polls()` as follows.

 ``` r
 library(ada)